You are at 1 of 2

 In May 29th, 1453 Constantinople fell to 'Fatih' Sultan Mehmet II, (Turks call him by 'Fatih', the Conqueror) and became the new capital of the Ottoman Empire and was renamed - Istanbul.

-It continued as the capital of the Ottoman Empire until October 13, 1923 when Mustafa Kemal Atatürk established the Republic of Turkey and moved the capital to Ankara.
+It continued as the capital of the Ottoman Empire until October 13, 1923 when Mustafa Kemal Ataturk established the Republic of Turkey and moved the capital to Ankara.

 >> Read more about Ankara

-The two parts of Istanbul are separated by the Bosphorus (also spelled Bosporus and called Istanbul Bogazi in Turkish).
-This 32 kilometer (~20 miles) body of water opens into the Black Sea (Kara Deniz) in the north, and to the Sea of Marmara and continues to the Dardanelles (Çanakkale Bogazi) and finally the Aegean (Ege Denizi) Sea to the west.
+This 32 kilometer (~20 miles) body of water opens into the Black Sea (Kara Deniz) in the north, and to the Sea of Marmara and continues to the Dardanelles (Canakkale Bogazi) and finally the Aegean (Ege Denizi) Sea to the west.

 Politically and economically, the Bosphorus is vital not just to Turkey, which under an international agrement controls it, but to all of the nations of the former Soviet Union which border upon the Black Sea (Kara Deniz).
 It is their only maritime connection with the rest of the world.